 Van Tran Nguyen’s research is centered on nostalgia and identity construction.
 Her artistic practice interrogates race, gender and class through the mechanism of parody.
 She is influenced by Vietnamese variety shows and rituals from her diasporic community.
-Tran Nguyen’s forthcoming project, Erie County Smile (2021) is a personal, satirical reflection of growing up in nail salons and watching Paris By Night, a variety show made for the Vietnamese diaspora.
+Tran Nguyen’s short film, Erie County Smile (2021) is a personal, satirical reflection of growing up in nail salons and watching Paris By Night, a variety show made for the Vietnamese diaspora.
 This body of work pays homage to children of immigrants who grew up behind doors labeled “EMPLOYEES ONLY”.